1 Of Me Amazon FBA Success Stories: How I Sold $40,639 Worth of Physical Products in 30 Days

 Then towards the end of the year if my existing products are still selling well, I'll look to add a few more products early in 2016.

-It’s hard to call it a “problem” when people are buying your products so quickly.
-However, I’ve been unable to keep a stock of inventory of my products.
+It's hard to call it a “problem” when people are buying your products so quickly.
+However, I've been unable to keep a stock of inventory of my products (it's just the way it goes sometimes with online arbitrage).

 In all cases, I have simply underestimated demand.
 I will say that it's not really my “fault”, because you really don't know until you actually start selling a product.
 This is still a brand new business, and I'll have better data going forward.